 Step 3: Select the dummy column along with the cost and Phase column.

 Step 4: Insert a Stacked column chart for the table selected.
 Click on Insert and in the Chart Group Selected Stacked column from the column chart dropdown.

 Step 5: The Blue color in the Stacked Column is the dummy pillar which we need to format.

 Select the blue color column.
 Right-click and select format data series.
 Click on No Fill and No border option in the fill and border option respectively.

 Step 6: We see that the start and the end column are not floating.

 Step 7: We will highlight the Negative value as red in color.
 Subsidy in this case will be red in color because it is deducted from the total cost.
-Add data label to the top of the column to read the chart quite easily.
-Right click on the column and Select Add Data Labels
+Add data labels to the top of the column to read the chart quite easily.
+Right-click on the column and select Add Data Labels

 Waterfall Chart Excel 2016